quanteda/tutorials.quanteda.io/content/language-specific/japanese.markdown

 ### Morphological analysis

-If you want to perform more accurate tokenization, you need to install a morphological analysis tool, and call it from R. Mecab is one of the most popular tool for tokenizing Japanese texts, and we can use it from R using **RMecab**.
-The package is not available on CRAN, so you have to install the library from the author's repository.
+If you want to perform more accurate tokenization, you need to install a morphological analysis tool, and call it from R. [Mecab](https://en.wikipedia.org/wiki/MeCab) is one of the most popular tools for tokenizing Japanese texts, and we can use it from R with **RMecab**.
+The package is not available on CRAN, so you have to install the library from the [author's repository](http://rmecab.jp).